psitem/edgerouter-backup/README.md

 I want to put my configuration files into source control, so maintaining the same filename and using the CLI format is preferable.

 This backup script hooks into the EdgeRouter `commit` process and generates both CLI and bracket-y style configuration files.
-The files are then sent to a remote server, and `git commit` and `git push` are run on the remote server -- avoiding having to install `git` on the EdgeRouter itself.
+The files are then sent to a remote server via `scp`, and `git commit` and `git push` are run on the remote server -- avoiding having to install `git` on the EdgeRouter itself.
 This script can be used along side `config-management` or as a replacement.

 These scripts do not modify any Ubiquiti-provided files.
 The locations of all the files will surivive reboots and should surivive a firmware upgrade (untested).
 I've personally tested this on an ER-8 and ER-X-SFP running v1.9.1 firmware.
 Should work on any EdgeRouter, might work on the USG / USG Pro as well.